MKLab-ITI/hugomklab/content/publications/2022-01-20-a-denoising-hybrid-model-for-anomaly-detection-in-trajectory-sequences.md

 ---
 <!--StartFragment-->

-M. Liatsikou, S. Papadopoulos, L. Apostolidis, and I. Kompatsiaris, “A Denoising Hybrid Model for Anomaly Detection in Trajectory Sequences,” in EDBT/ICDT Workshops, 2021.
+M. Liatsikou, S. Papadopoulos, L. Apostolidis, I. Kompatsiaris, "A Denoising Hybrid Model for Anomaly Detection in Trajectory Sequences.", in Proceedings of the EDBT/ICDT Workshops, 2021.

 <!--EndFragment-->